 Aesthetic Butterfly Tattoo

-Butterfly tattoos do not have to be super basic or super intricate.
+Butterfly tattoos don't have to be super basic or super intricate.
 Try going for a more playful design that’s more about the overall aesthetic than a specific style.

 Balanced Butterfly Tattoo